foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::

-  The initial FoundriesFactory® set up and build can take up to 20 minutes to complete.
-  The current build status can be followed with steps listed in :ref:`gs-watch-build` page.
+  The initial FoundriesFactory® set up and build is finished very quick.
+Follow its status with steps listed in :ref:`gs-watch-build` page.

 Prerequisites and Pre-Work
 --------------------------